SNamboko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The ‘decoded’ message has to end with a new line
 I am not allowed to use grep, egrep, fgrep or rgrep.
 File: 102-acrostic
+	26. The biggest fan
+A script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of requests, most active host or IP at the top I am not allowed to use grep, egrep, fgrep or rgrep
+File: 103-the_biggest_fan